Enzymes for separation & filtration

 The problem with β-glucans and arabinoxylans

-The efficiency of separating wort from the mash is highly dependent on the large molecules dissolved in the liquid.
-The high-molecular-weight molecules are present in various cereal grains, but in different amounts and ratios.
-For example barley, oats and sorghum have more than twice as much β-glucan as xylans, while it is the opposite with wheat and rye.
+The efficiency of separating the wort from the mash depends on the large molecules dissolved in the liquid.
+High molecular weight molecules are present in various cereal grains, but in different amounts and ratios.
+For example, barley, oats and sorghum have more than twice as much β-glucan as xylans.
+But it is the opposite with wheat and rye.

-Novozymes brewing enzymes work effectively at a wide range of mashing temperatures.
-They make it easier to produce high gravity beers, achieve a higher extract yield, and keep investment as low as possible in brewhouse and beer filtration capacity.
+Novozymes enzymes work effectively at a wide range of mashing temperatures.
+They make it easier to produce high gravity beers and achieve a higher extract yield.
+At the same time, they keep your investment in brewhouse and beer filtration capacity as low as possible.

 Which solution is the right one for you?